tomkren/pikater/README.md

 	* `master` - contains the latest core system version.
 	* `Eclipse-Vaadin-project` - contains the latest GUI (web application) and documentation versions.
 2. This project requires:
+    * Java version 7,
-	* a JPA-compatible database (at this moment, only PostGRE database is supported) running locally or externally,
+	* a JPA-compatible database (at this moment, only PostgreSQL database is supported) running locally or externally,
-	* a SMTP server running locally. (<font color="red">TODO: ještě něco je potřeba dodat?</font>)
+	* a SMTP server open for local connections

 #### Database